chocolatey/docs/input/en-us/choco/commands/outdated.md

      Certificate Password - the client certificate's password to the source.
        Defaults to empty.
 Available in 0.9.10+.

+     --pre, --prerelease
+     Prerelease - Include Prereleases?
+Defaults to false.
+Available in 0.1- 0.14+.

      --ignore-pinned
      Ignore Pinned - Ignore pinned packages.
 Defaults to false.
 Available in 0.10.6+.